TNG/value-provider/README.md

 random zip codes or house numbers.

 Last but not least, note the second aspect of string *decoration*.
-The products in the order items have an additional prefix in their string properties (e.g., 'A-', 'B-', ...).
+The products in the order items have an additional prefix in their string properties (e.g., 'A', 'B', ...).
 This is required to differentiate multiple objects of the same kind.
 The same applies to the shipping and billing addresses.
 They have different prefixes, if they differ ('S-' vs. 'B-'), but no prefix, if they are the same.